formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 ```
 !!! tip "Solution"
     ```julia
+        # 1. Create a vector of strings and concatenate it with another vector of strings.
         somestrings = ["this", "is", "a", "vector"]
         somemore = ["this", "is", "another", "vector"]
         vcat(somestrings, somemore)

+        # 2. Create a vector and perform an element-wise square of it.
         avec = [1, 2, 3]
         avec .^2

+        # 3. Calculate the scalar product of the vector in the way you like.
         42 * avec

+        # 4. Read out an index, set an index, append an element, and pop an element from a vector.
         avec[1]

         avec[2] = 4